HOW DOES IT WORK?

 Financial support to pay for up to $8000 in program expenses;

-Extensive professional development opportunities for youth worker including participation in 3-4 workshops with other PLAY Program youth workers from across the country;
+Extensive professional development opportunities for youth workers including participation in three workshops with other PLAY Program youth workers from across the country.

 And by participating in the PLAY Program, your youth can receive: